Ethical Principles and Publication Policy

 EXPLANATION AND INFORMATION on the Ethical Rules Made by TR Index

-The articles related to the Code of Ethics, which were included in the previous years in the criteria, were detailed with explanations in 2020, and the issue of “include information about the permission in the article” was added to the criteria, assuming that the permissions were obtained for the studies requiring ethics committee permission in the research field.
+The articles related to the Code of Ethics, which were included in the previous years in the criteria, were detailed with explanations in 2020, and the issue of “includes information about the permission in the article” was added to the criteria, assuming that the permissions were obtained for the studies requiring ethics committee permission in the research field.

 QUESTION: Is ethics committee approval required for all articles?